mjain123/Monitoring_App/README.md

 ![img3](screenshots/canary.png)

 ##### Task 5 - The ability to monitor the deployed application for alerts/failures (using at least 2 metrics).

+First we have added a route in the application /monitor which returns the memory load and cpu usage of the instance.

 To monitor the deployed application, we have written nodejs script - (file: monitor.js).
 After we deploy the stable code, we execute this script which in turn makes 10 requests to the proxy ( 5 requests to each application server ) and writes the value of average memory load and cpu usage in file.json.